davidcole1340/ext-php-rs/README.md

 This project only works for PHP >= 8.0 (for now).
 Due to the fact that the PHP extension system relies heavily on C macros (which cannot be exported to Rust easily), structs have to be hard coded in.

-See the [example project](example/skel).
-There is inline documentation.
+There is only inline documentation for the time being.
 Starting by creating a C extension is a good start as well.

+Check out one of the example projects:

+- [ext-skel](example/skel) - Testbed for testing the library.
+Check out previous commits as well to see what else is possible.
+- [opus-php](https://github.com/davidcole1340/opus-php/tree/rewrite_rs) - Work-in-progress extension to use the Opus library in PHP.

 ## Contributions